 All state Medicaid programs cover some mental health services and some substance abuse services for adults.

-This usually means they’ll help you pay for therapy or counseling, to an extent.
+This means that if you’re on Medicaid, it’ll likely help you pay for therapy or counseling — at least to an extent.
 But not always.
 To find out if your state Medicaid program covers therapy or counseling, contact your local agency.

-Medicaid and the related CHIP program provide a wider range of these services to children, by the way.
+Medicaid and the related Children's Health Insurance Program (CHIP) provide a wider range of these services to children, by the way.
 If you have a financial need and you have a child who needs mental health care, reach out to a CHIP agency.

 The fastest way to determine if your plan covers this kind of mental health care is to look at its documentation.